braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/faqs.md

 - **Error in CDI Sync [NAME]**
 This type of email usually includes an error message that CDI encountered during the sync process.
 Often, it is due to a setup error.
 Some common issues are as follows:
   - CDI cannot access the data warehouse/table with the credentials set up in the integration.
 This could mean the credentials in CDI are incorrect, or they are misconfigured on the data warehouse.
 Check out [Data Warehouse Integrations]({{site.baseurl}}/user_guide/data_and_analytics/cloud_ingestion/integrations/) for more details.
-  - SQL error due to the database/table being renamed or removed.
+  - SQL error due to the table not found.
+Update the integration with a correct database config or create the database / table on the data warehouse.
   - Catalog not found, meaning the catalog setup in the integration does not exist in Braze catalog.
+A catalog can be removed after the integration was setup.
+To resolve the issue, either update the integration to use a different catalog or create a new catalog that match the catalog name in the integration.

 - **Row Errors in your CDI Sync**